 La Mediterranee (288 Noe St, Castro), delicious Greek, Armenian and Middle-Eastern meat or vegetarian fare --dine in, or take-out.

-Millennium (580 Geary St, Tenderloin, at Hotel California), gourmet vegan heaven, fresh daily produce only, organic when possible; recipes to seduce most anyone.
+Millennium (5912 College Ave, Oakland), gourmet vegan heaven, fresh daily produce only, organic when possible; recipes to seduce most anyone.

 Nopalito (306 Broderick St), casual and popular, traditional Mexican lunch, dinner and cocktails restaurant near the Panhandle.
 Also on 9th Street in the Inner Sunset neighborhood.

-Safeway (2020 Market St, Castro), often referred to as the Gayway, the queerest supermarket around.
-Great cheap wine selections.
+Safeway (2020 Market St, Castro), often referred to as the Gayway, the queerest supermarket around; good selection of cheap wines.

 Sparky's 24 Hour Diner (242 Church St, Castro), breakfast any time, very crowded after the bars close.
 Lunch and dinner include not only usual diner fare, but also pizzas, NY Steak, or Chicken Scallopine.